ethereum-optimism/optimism/specs/derivation.md

   - The [batcher transactions][g-batcher-transaction] included in the sequencing window.
 These allow us to reconstruct [sequencer batches][g-sequencer-batch] containing the transactions to include in L2 blocks (each batch maps to a single L2 block).
+      - Note that it is impossible to have a batcher transaction containing a batch relative to epoch `E` on L1 block `E`, as the batch must contain the hash of L1 block `E`.
   - The [deposits][g-deposits] made in L1 block `E` (in the form of events emitted by the [deposit contract][g-deposit-contract]).
   - The L1 block attributes from L1 block `E` (to derive the [L1 attributes deposited transaction][g-l1-attr-deposit]).